mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 The amount of time that the autoscaler checks for metrics is determined by the the duration, which is set to 5 minutes.
 So, every time autoscale runs, it will query metrics for 5 minutes.
 This way the autoscaler can get stable metrics instead of reacting to transient spikes.

- The instance limits are:  max 5 instances, min 1 instance. and the cool down setting is set to 5 minutes; the cool down setting is the amount of time to wait after a scale operation before scaling again.
-In this case, since the cooldown is 5 minutes and a scale operation just occurred, Autoscale will not attempt to scale again until after 5 minutes.
-This is to allow the metrics to stabilize first.
+ The instance limits are:  max 5 instances, min 1 instance.
+The cool down setting is set to 5 minutes.
+This setting is the amount of time to wait after a scale operation before scaling again.
+This value allows the metrics to stabilize.

  These settings may not be valid for a real scenario, but are intentionally set (in conjunction with a small SKU for the app service plan) to easily reproduce the autoscale conditions.